 - Roof material is metal standing-seam, composition shingle, or newer asphalt

-- The pitch is 2:12 or steeper (low-slope installs require specialised mounting)
+- The pitch is 2:12 or steeper (low-slope installs require specialized mounting)

 - The installer obtains a structural engineering letter confirming load capacity